Brexit significantly changes the regulatory landscape for financial services firms and, consequently, the way many firms will operate going forward.

 Brexit has, of course, led to changes to UK domestic law.
 In the short term, to a large extent, current EU financial services legislation will remain in force in the UK subject to some specific provisions made to address certain issues that cannot be solved by simply "grandfathering" existing EU law into the UK domestic legal system.

-It is expected that to a large extent, current EU legislation will remain in force in the UK, at least in the short term.
-However, this will ultimately depend on political considerations and there have already been indications that the UK will seek to diverge to some extent from the EU position.
+Whether this will remain the case in the longer term will ultimately depend on political considerations and there have already been indications that the UK will seek to diverge to some extent from the EU position.

-In the longer term, where EU legislation is replaced by new UK domestic rules, we will continue to advise firms on the steps that they need to take to ensure full compliance with the new provisions and the resulting impact for businesses.
+We are closely monitoring Brexit developments and can advise firms on the steps that they need to take to ensure full compliance with the new UK domestic rules and the resulting impact for businesses.
 This includes any future arrangements between the UK and the EU.